materialsvirtuallab/monty/docs/monty.pprint.md

 ### monty.pprint.pprint_json(data)
 Display a tree-like object in a jupyter notebook.
-Allows for collapsable interactive interaction with data.
+Allows for collapsible interactive interaction with data.

 * **Parameters**